timh1975/SoftwareEngineeringPortfolio/week5.md

 ### Meaningful Names

 Classes and methods were provided with meaningful names to indicate their functions.
 Folders added and named according to the function of their specific classes which included DataBase, Views, Models and, Images.
-This is to allow for the application to use the View/Model architucture.
+This is to allow for the application to use the View/Model architecture.

 Several of the class names were updated to make their functions clearer.
 Constrant was changed to Config, Note to NoteTable.